omeatai/My-Tutorials/courses/RE1.md

 # #End  </details>

 <details>
-  <summary>186. useLayoutEffect Hook</summary>
+  <summary>76. useLayoutEffect Hook</summary>

+# useLayoutEffect Hook

-useLayoutEffect is Synchorous, which means it will delay running the DOM to the browser until it has concluded its operation; unlike useEffect, which is Asynchronous and will allow changes to the DOM while processing its operation. useLayoutEffect denies the user from observing changes to state on the browser unlike useEffect which makes the changes noticable on the browser.
+- useLayoutEffect is Synchorous, which means it will delay running the DOM to the browser until it has concluded its operation;
+- unlike useEffect, which is Asynchronous, it will allow changes to the DOM while processing its operation.
+- useLayoutEffect denies the user from observing changes to state on the browser unlike useEffect which makes the changes noticable on the browser.

-UseLayoutEffect.js:
+# Example 1:

 ```js
 import { useState, useRef, useEffect, useLayoutEffect } from "react";